4maan4hmed/Chua-s-Circuit/README.md

 ## Introduction

-Chua's circuit is a simple electronic circuit that exhibits chaotic behavior, producing bifurcation and double-scroll patterns.
+Chua's circuit is the simplest electronic circuit that exhibits chaotic behavior, producing bifurcations and the double-scroll pattern.
 This project aims to build and validate Chua's circuit, observing its behavior and exploring its potential applications.

 ## Components

 - Resistors
 - Capacitors
 - Inductors
-- Operational Amplifiers
+- Operational Amplifiers(TL082)
 - Potentiometers
 - Oscilloscope